 Model-based projections of global average sea level rise at the end of the 21st century (2090-2099).
-For each scenario, the midpoint of the range ... is within 10% of the TAR ...
-The ranges are narrower than in the TAR ...
 The projections include a contribution due to increased ice flow from Greenland and Antarctica at the rates observed for 1993-2003, but these flow rates could increase or decrease in the future.